 Tillage Exposes Organic Matter to Oxygen

-When you break open the soil, you expose buried carbon to air.
-This wakes up bacteria that feed on that carbon and convert it into carbon dioxide.
-What used to be stable, stored carbon is now on its way into the atmosphere.
+When you break open the soil, you expose buried carbon to air, which is a major cause of soil carbon loss from tillage.
+This wakes up bacteria that feed on that carbon.
+To understand what role does soil play in the carbon cycle, we must look at how stable, stored carbon is released into the atmosphere after disturbance..

 Even shallow tillage can do this.
 The more surface area is exposed, the more carbon is lost through increased microbial activity.